Community organizing: Fundraising

 Organizing groups often struggle to find resources.
 They rarely receive funding from government since their activities often seek to contest government policies.
-Foundations and others who usually fund service activities generally don't understand what organizing groups do or how they do it, or shy away from their contentious approaches.
+Foundations and others who usually fund service activities generally do not understand what organizing groups do or how they do it, or shy away from their contentious approaches.
 The constituency of progressive and centrist organizing groups is largely low- or middle- income, so they are generally unable to support themselves through dues.
 In search of resources, some organizing groups have accepted funding for direct service activities in the past.
 As noted below, this has frequently led these groups to drop their conflictual organizing activities, in part because these threatened funding for their "service" arms.

 Recent studies have shown, however, that funding for community organizing can produce large returns on investment ($512 in community benefits to $1 of Needmor funding, according to the Needmor Fund Study, $157 to 1 in New Mexico and $89 to 1 in North Carolina according to National Committee for Responsive Philanthropy studies) through legislation and agreements with corporations, among other sources, not including non-fiscal accomplishments.